tinacms/tinacms/packages/@tinacms/preview-helpers/README.md

 ## Usage

-You'll need to add a few things to your Tina-enabled page:
+You'll need to add a few things to your Tina-enabled page. `expandWithMetadata`, `useEditOpen`, and optionally, the `previewField` helper.

 ```ts
 import client from '../../tina/__generated__/client'